 By the way, his new book is doing phenomenal, a bestseller.

-Uh Geraldo, a fundamental things that that you and I are gonna disagree on here.
+Geraldo, fundamental things that you and I are going to disagree on here.

 And I think this question about, well, intent for obstruction of justice.

-If if you got a subpoena for 30 for all your emails, and you decide to sift through your emails, and you're gonna delete 33,000 on your own.
+If you got a subpoena for all your emails and you decide to sift through your emails and you're going to delete 33,000 on your own, and then you're going to acid wash your hard drive to clean it up and use bleach pit, which most Americans had never heard about except for Hillary Clinton.

-You can talk about proportionality, uh prosecutorial discretion, all you want.
+You can talk about proportionality, prosecutorial discretion, all you want.

 Those are all crimes.

-So why shouldn't they have uh prosecuted it properly?
+So why shouldn't they have prosecuted it properly?

-Well, I it could be uh nice talking to you, my friend.
+Well, it could be, nice talking to you, my friend.

-Uh it could be that it was a crime, but uh as uh former director comey suggests, you need corrupt criminal intent.
+It could be that it was a crime, but as former Director Comey suggests, you need corrupt criminal intent.

-And it could be, for instance, uh, you know, to be a chauvinist.
+And it could be, for instance, to be a chauvinist.

-The bottom line is we we're talking about criminal intent.
+The bottom line is, we're talking about criminal intent.

 The bottom line is this was a rigged deal from the get-go.

-The the Democratic candidate was not harshly treated in the investigatory phrase.
+The Democratic candidate was not harshly treated in the investigatory phrase.

-I mean, until Comey uh killed her uh, you know, with his uh with his late in campaign uh, you know, suggestion that there were more emails to be investigated or poured through, which I think was the single biggest event dooming the can't uh Clinton candidacy.
+I mean, until Comey killed her, you know, with his late in campaign, you know, suggestion that there were more emails to be investigated or poured through, which I think was the single biggest event dooming the Clinton candidacy.

 The attitude in the Bureau, the attitude in the DOJ was that Hillary was the certain winner.

-Uh anything they could do to stop that within the parameters of legality, they were intent on doing, whereas in the Hillary Clinton investigation, they were as intent as possible to walk away from it after giving him uh her a brief spanking.
+Whereas in the Hillary Clinton investigation, they were as intent as possible to walk away from it after giving her a brief spanking.

-So I I think you're right that uh prejudice will be revealed, uh bias will be revealed, the stacked deck will be revealed, but I think the the real criminal liability here is in the face of Andrew McCabe, and I look forward to the day when Andrew McCabe is on trial and James Comey is the prosecution's key witness, and McCabe and Comey are pointing fingers at each other.
+And I look forward to the day when Andrew McCabe is on trial and James Comey is the prosecution's key witness and McCabe and Comey are pointing fingers at each other.

 David, you may have Comey having his own trial here.

-Uh Dan Bangino, I I think you'll look at it uh look at this from a different perspective because it was obviously the the intent was there.
+Dan Bongino, I think you'll look at this from a different perspective because it was obviously the intent was there.

-But more importantly, then when you have Comey and Strzok writing the exoneration in May, they don't interview her or 17 other key people till July.
+But more importantly, then when you have Comey and Strzok writing the exoneration in May, they don't interview her or 17 other key people until July.

 The fix was in.